 Proposed Change:

 2.4.2.2.
-Water temperatures will be measured in count station of each adult fishway and station service penstock.
+Water temperatures will be measured in count station of each adult fishway.
 Temperatures will be recorded in the fishway status report.
 When water temperature reaches 70°F, all fish handling activities will be coordinated through FPOM prior to any action to verify protocols that will be followed.

 Comments from others: